lemonteaau/Pizza-Menu/README.md

 # Pizza-Menu

-This is a simple pizza menu application built with React, based on the project from JONAS SCHMEDTMANN's "The Ultimate React Course".
+This is a simple pizza menu application built with React.
 The app displays a list of pizzas with their names, ingredients, prices, and images.
 It also includes a header, a footer, and a dynamic "Order" button that appears only during the restaurant's open hours.

 ![image](https://github.com/lemonteaau/Pizza-Menu/assets/104964583/8e00cca8-29c4-4e61-8e8c-18c9649eb6d7)